 As explained in note 4.15.6 and 4.16.2, the Group derecognises financial assets and financial liabilities if there has been a substantial modification of their terms and conditions.
-In the context of IBOR reform, certain financial instruments have already been amended or will be amended during 2023 as they transition from IBORs to ARRs.
+In the context of IBOR reform, substantially all of the financial instruments have already been amended during 2023 as they transitioned from IBORs to ARRs.
+Only those instruments that reference synthetic LIBORs or local IBORs will be amended in the future as they complete the transition from IBORs to ARRs.
 In addition to the interest rate of a financial instrument changing, there may be other changes made to the terms of the financial instrument at the time of transition.

-For financial instruments measured at amortised cost, the Group first applies the practical expedient as described in note 4.12, to reflect the change in the referenced interest rate from an IBOR to a ARR.
+For financial instruments measured at amortised cost, the Group applies the practical expedient as described in note 4.12, to reflect the change in the referenced interest rate from an IBOR to an RFR.
 Second, for any changes not covered by the practical expedient, the Group applies judgement to assess whether the changes are substantial and if they are, the financial instrument is derecognised and a new financial instrument is recognised.
 If the changes are not substantial, the Group adjusts the gross carrying amount of the financial instrument by the present value of the changes not covered by the practical expedient, discounted using the revised EIR.